NoteDance/Note-documentation/README.md

 This module implements an identity layer, which can return the input tensor as it is without any modification.
 The usage of this module is as follows:

 - First, create an instance of the identity class, and optionally specify the input size.
 If the input size is given, the output size will be the same as the input size.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
-- The output method will return a tensor of the same shape and type as the input tensor.
+- Last, return a tensor of the same shape and type as the input tensor.

 For example: